 Socioeconomic measures at the individual or census-tract level are not included in the MAX data.
-Although 5-digit zip code-based socioeconomic measures have significant limitations, we performed analyses using three socioeconomic variables (percent with high school degree, percent with income below the Federal Poverty Line (FPL), and income level) stratified by quartiles in order to demonstrate that these analyses are feasible (Krieger, Williams, Moss, 1997).
-These variables were abstracted from U.S. census 5-digit zip code-level data and merged with the MAX data.
-If 9-digit zip code data were available in MAX, these analyses would produce more robust and meaningful results.
+Although 5-digit zip code-based socioeconomic measures have significant limitations, we performed analyses using three socioeconomic variables (percent with high school degree, percent with income below the Federal poverty line (FPL), and income level) stratified by quartiles in order to demonstrate that these analyses are feasible (Krieger, Williams, Moss, 1997).
+These variables were abstracted from U.S. census 5-digit-zip code-level data and merged with the MAX data.
+If 9-digit-zip code data were available in MAX, these analyses would produce more robust and meaningful results.

-As noted in the methods, these analyses were performed for the purposes of demonstrating feasibility and NOT for the purposes of assessing the significance of associations.
+As noted in the methods, these analyses were performed for the purposes of demonstrating feasibility and not for the purposes of assessing the significance of associations.
 The ensuing summary text is provided to assist readers in reviewing the large volume of tabulated results that underscore the limited utility of 5-digit zip code-level socioeconomic indicators in these analyses.

-Enrollees in each State were stratified by three socioeconomic variables, measured at the 5-digit ZIP code level for all enrollees and separated into quartiles: percentage of residents below the FPL, percentage of residents who graduated high school, and median income (see the Socioeconomic Status Table in the Supporting Documents).
+Enrollees in each State were stratified by three socioeconomic variables, measured at the 5-digit zip-code level for all enrollees and separated into quartiles: percentage of residents below the FPL, percentage of residents who graduated high school, and median income (see Supporting Documents for the socioeconomic status table).